acoli-repo/olia/docs/index.md

 	  year={2008},
 	}

-This article established the name "OLiA", the modular structure of Reference and Annotation Models and the URI schema via `http://purl.org/olia/olia.owl` (etc.).
+This article established the name "OLiA", the modular structure of Reference and Annotation Models and the current URI schema.
 All modifications applied to the data since then have been *backward-compatible*.
 In particular, we *never* delete any concept or property in the Reference Model, but, instead, mark it as being deprecated.
+All versions of OLiA published after this paper fall under OLiA 0.x.

 ## The Logo Explained ;)